 The potential uses of ecologically friendly technologies for manufacturing silver nanoparticles (AgNPs) in wastewater treatment have garnered significant interest.
 A popular medicinal plant called Lawsonia inermis has shown great promise as a green synthesis material, offering an environmentally friendly substitute for traditional chemical processes.
 Lawsonia inermis leaves have a rich phytochemical composition, which has been emphasized in previous research.
-In particular, its active chemicals possess reducing and stabilizing capabilities, which makes it a perfect option for the environmentally friendly synthesis of AgNPs [1].
+In particular, its active chemicals possess reducing and stabilizing capabilities, which makes it a perfect option for the environmentally friendly synthesis of AgNPs (Shankar et al. 2023.
 In addition to being in line with green chemistry principles, producing nanoparticles using plant extracts also eliminates the necessity for dangerous reducing chemicals.
-According to published research, AgNPs made using Lawsonia inermis may have special qualities that enable them to work as efficient catalysts for the breakdown of certain organic pollutants found in wastewater, such as methyl orange, 4-nitrophenol, methylene blue, and eosin yellow.
-An intriguing direction for environmental and nanotechnology research is to investigate the green synthesis of AgNPs from Lawsonia inermis, since the need for sustainable and effective wastewater treatment solutions continues to rise [2].
+According to published research, AgNPs made using Lawsonia inermis may have special qualities that enable them to work as efficient catalysts for the breakdown of certain organic pollutants found in wastewater, such as methyl orange, 4nitrophenol, methylene blue, and eosin yellow.
+An intriguing direction for environmental and nanotechnology research is to investigate the green synthesis of AgNPs from Lawsonia inermis, since the need for sustainable and effective wastewater treatment solutions continues to rise (Pandian et al. 2024).

-Due to their substantial variation, the abundance of severely undercoordinated interface places, and the demonstration of the quantum confinement phenomenon that significantly alters their response, noble metal nanocrystals are the foreseeable future of nanoparticles for heterogeneous catalytic processes [3].
-Silver nanoparticles (AgNPs) are actively investigated as redox catalysts in addition to their multiple uses in biomolecular diagnosis, therapies, and microelectronics since they have addressed the basic issue of size impact in catalysts [4, 5].
+Due to their substantial variation, the abundance of severely undercoordinated interface places, and the demonstration of the quantum confinement phenomenon that significantly alters their response, noble metal nanocrystals are the foreseeable future of nanoparticles for heterogeneous catalytic processes (Natrayan and Kaliappan 2023).
+Silver nanoparticles (AgNPs) are actively investigated as redox catalysts in addition to their multiple and uses in biomolecular diagnosis, therapies, microelectronics since they have addressed the basic issue of size impact in catalysts (Alhalili 2023; Saravanan et al. 2022).
 They also have a very high surface area, a regenerative microelectrode surface, and microelectrode potentials that are continually changing, making them desirable as catalysts.
-Due to the lower fermi attraction to silver particles in the nanoscale domain, such nanoscale groups can move radicals through the particle-solution interaction in a manner comparable to electrode processes [6].
+Due to the lower fermi attraction to silver particles in the nanoscale domain, such nanoscale groups can move radicals through the particle-solution interaction in a manner comparable to electrode processes (Aragaw et al. 2021).
 Nanosilver colloidal contains an elevated surface plasma resonance (SPR) region in the visible spectrum that is particularly sensitive to exterior absorption; therefore, any absorption impact might be detected spectrophotometrically.
-This makes it different from other metallic nanomaterials [7].
+This makes it different from other metallic nanomaterials (Raj et al. 2022).
 In recognition of their high productivity, various chemical, biological, and physical reactions are commonly used to create silver nanoparticles.
 The problem of the cytotoxicity of silver nanoparticles on human beings and their surroundings has been elevated nonetheless due to the substantial use of aggressive substances and demanding laboratory conditions in these processes.
-Due to its straightforward, ecologically conscious, and cost-effective procedures founded on chemically safe solvents, risk-free substances, and renewable resources, sustainability in nanotechnology has attracted tremendous interest [8].
+Due to its straightforward, ecologically conscious, and cost-effective procedures founded on chemically safe solvents, risk-free substances, and renewable resources, sustainability in nanotechnology has attracted tremendous interest (El-Sayed et al. 2020).
 To produce nanosilver colloids, various naturally occurring sources, including extracts of plants and phytochemicals such as microorganisms, seaweed, and algal cells, have shown promise.
 Plant extracts are used in bio-inspired methods that are very easy to use and produce a wide range of nanomaterials in size and form.
-According to reports, additional metabolites of plants like phenol compounds, alkaloid substances, terpenoids, and polyphenols significantly contribute to the decrease of silver ions in the atmosphere and the subsequent creation of nanomaterials [9, 10].
-The responsiveness of natural tiny silver colloids, which have become widespread in wastewater rehabilitation, ecology, biomedicine, medical care, farming, commercial gadgets, detectors, solar power, and clothing, is significantly influenced by phytonutrients.
+According to reports, additional metabolites of plants like phenol compounds, alkaloid substances, terpenoids, and polyphenols significantly contribute to the decrease of silver ions in the atmosphere and the subsequent creation of nanomaterials (Sabarinathan et al. 2022, Fouda et al. 2022).
+The responsiveness of natural tiny silver colloids, become widespread in wastewater which have rehabilitation, ecology, biomedicine, medical care, farming, commercial gadgets, detectors, solar power, and clothing, is significantly influenced by phytonutrients.